hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 _T.
 W._

-_Academy for Dancing,_
+_Academy for dancing,_

 _Kirby Street, Hatton Garden,_

 _7th June, 1824_

-### The Danciad; or, Dancer's monitor
+### The Danciad; or dancer's monitor
 ### Characters:

  Belinda,
  Jemima,
  Aunt Frump,
  Lucy (a servant),
- Chassee (a dancing-master),
+ Chassée (a dancing-master),

 ### Scene—A Parlour at ----------'s Assembly Rooms

-Enter Lucy, shewing in Belinda , disguised as an Old Woman.
+Enter Lucy, showing in Belinda , disguised as an Old Woman.

 > Lucy.
 This way Madam, — this way, — pray walk in,
 >